dcbradley/dbview/README.md

 PHP code at runtime.
 This could be used to insert code that generates output without having it generate the output at compile-time during the evaluation phase.

+## @undefined

+The @undefined keyword is used to define an error message to be displayed when an attribute is undefined.

+Example:

+  view: *
+    @undefined title: "title is undefined"

 ## require